East Coast Grill

 East Coast Grill & Raw Bar, commonly known as East Coast Grill, was a seafood and barbecue restaurant in the Inman Square neighborhood of Cambridge, Massachusetts.
 It was opened by Chris Schlesinger in 1985.
 The restaurant was famous for their annual Hell Night which focused on super-spicy foods.

-The restaurant was sold in 2012 when it was sold to James Lozano, executive chef Jason Herd and general manager Robin Greenspan before permanently closed in 2016.
+The restaurant was sold in 2012 to James Lozano, executive chef Jason Herd, and general manager Robin Greenspan.
+It closed permanently in 2016.